a play by Lucia Franchi, Luca Ricci

 press office Maria Gabriella Mansi

-photo Elisa Nocentini
+photo Luca Del Pia, Elisa Nocentini

 set design and direction Luca Ricci